isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution388.md

 ### Description

-Blast freezers chill food from cooking temperatures ~70 degrees to about -18 degrees within 240 min.
-Prevents growth of micro-organisms thereby improving food safety and reduces drip/water loss from freezing.
-Rapid freezing with blast freezer prevents formation of large ice crystals associated with normal freezers that reduces shelf life, quality and flavour of frozen food.
-It is recommended for the blast freezer to be able to be loaded with a trolley for ease of operation.
+Blast Freezers chill food from cooking temperatures ~70 degrees to about -18 degrees within 240 min.
+It prevents growth of micro-organisms thereby improving food safety and reduces drip/water loss from freezing.
+The rapid freezing function prevents large ice crystals which reduce shelf life, quality and flavour of frozen.
+Blast freezers should be able to be loaded with a trolley for ease of operation.

 Cost of equipment capped at $30,000 per unit